Shashi456/Deep-Learning-Research/README.md

-# Projects
+# Papers
-They will either be paper implementations (if rehashed from other source will provide the source and tell you about the modifications i've done) or reviews of various papers i will read over time.
+They will either be paper implementations (if rehashed from other source will provide the source and tell you about the modifications i've done) or/and reviews of various papers i will read over time.

-- Sketch-rnn
+## Adversarial Examples
+- Explaining and Harnessing Adversarial Examples [Paper](https://arxiv.org/pdf/1412.6572v3.pdf) [Review]()